The Democrats Really Can Win the House in 2018

 The pace of House Republican retirements has picked up recently as well, and with incumbency worth an estimated seven points as compared to similar races with non-incumbents, that could be a really big deal.
 But most of the 29 announced GOP retirements are for Members in non-competitive districts.
 According to Cook Political Report, there are at present just six competitive House seats being vacated by retiring Republicans, along with three such Democratic seats.
 A few more, particularly in the 23 certified Trump-resistant districts carried by Hillary Clinton last year, could make a big difference.
 Another factor that could erode the usual advantages of incumbency is the unusually large number of Democratic challengers who are raising serious early money.

 Looking more closely at individual districts, New York has identified 40 races to watch next year.
-Of the 32 in districts currently held by Republicans, the Cook Political Report (which is very conservative about projecting upsets) lists 16 as toss-ups and another 17 as leaning Republican.
+Of the 32 in districts currently held by Republicans, the Cook Political Report (which is very conservative about projecting upsets) lists 12 as toss-ups, another 18 as leaning Republican, and two as likely Republican.
 In the eight Democratic-held districts to watch, Cook calls three toss-ups and the other five as races leaning Democratic.

-If a Democratic wave begins to form, you could see all the toss-ups (14 at present) moving Democratic and a number of the 23 Lean Republican races moving into very vulnerable territory (along with some of the 25 Likely Republican districts becoming competitive).
+If a Democratic wave begins to form, you could see all the toss-ups moving Democratic and a number of the Lean Republican races moving into very vulnerable territory (along with some of the 25 Likely Republican districts becoming competitive).
+In 2010, the last wave election, the Cook Political Report showed the competitive districts literally doubling between November 2009 and November 2010, with the number of vulnerable Democratic seats jumping from 37 to 91.
 One thing to watch right in the very near future is whether House Republicans pass a tax bill that kills the state and local tax deduction — hammering upper-middle-class itemizers in California, New Jersey, and New York — and how many of the nine vulnerable GOP incumbents from those states vote for it.
 As the actual midterm election year approaches over the holidays, it could be a perilous time for House Republicans.

 In the end, control of the House would be of great value to Democrats, given the majority’s power in that chamber to control what comes to the floor and what gets attention.
 It would signal a formal end to the GOP’s window of opportunity in enjoying a federal government “trifecta.”
 But even if Democrats simply make significant gains short of a majority, shrinking the GOP margin could have a major practical effect.
 As we’ve seen in the Senate this year, the Republican Party is not unified enough to pass legislation with much of a margin for error.